 Though I’ve learned a lot from Pema Chödrön over the years, I balked on first reading her instruction to drop the story.
 In the May 2001 issue of Shambhala Sun she wrote, “In sitting meditation we practice dropping whatever story we are telling ourselves and leaning into the emotions and the fear.
 Thus we train in opening the fearful heart to the restlessness of our own energy.
 We learn to abide with the experience of our emotional distress.”

 I value stories.
 They shape our sense of identity and history.
-Stories let us feel justified about how we feel and what we do.
+Stories help us feel justified about how we feel and what we do.
 They tell us who we are.

-As a writer, I identify new stories and revise old ones to include new insights and circumstances.
-Chödrön’s instruction to drop the narrative seemed ill-advised, as if it would leave me unprotected in a cold and lonely nowhere.
-I ignored her instruction, yet I couldn’t quite forget it either.
+As a writer, my job is to identify new stories and revise old ones to include new insights and circumstances.
+Chödrön’s instruction to drop the narrative seemed ill-advised, as if it would leave me unprotected and perhaps unemployed.
+I ignored her instruction, yet I couldn’t forget it either.

-On a meditation retreat shortly after my marriage ended, I spent hour after hour rerunning one early episode from the relationship—when I discovered a betrayal and should have left, but didn’t.
+On a meditation retreat shortly after my marriage ended, I spent hour after hour rerunning one early scene from our relationship—a scene in which I learned about a betrayal and should have left, but didn’t.
 The story keep retelling itself.
 Hour after hour turned into day after day.
 I wanted the story to stop.
 I tried to drop it, but couldn’t.
-I tried to think of something else, but the story was insistent.
+I tried to think of something else—anything else—, but the story persisted.
 Like so many things to do with the mind, I felt less master, more slave.

 Drop the story!
 I yelled silently at myself.
-The sittings were becoming unbearable.
+The retreat was becoming unbearable.
 Drop it!
 Drop it!
 Drop it!

-And then I smiled, remembering a chihuahua.
-The little dog was from a 1999 Taco Bell commercial.
-Police rush into a house where the chihuahua has cornered a guy holding a plump chalupa.
+Suddenly I smiled, remembering a chihuahua—the little dog was from a 1999 Taco Bell commercial.
+Police rush into a house where the chihuahua has cornered a guy holding a warm chalupa.
 Eyeing the threatening dog, the officers tell the guy to drop the chalupa.

-“Yeah,” chimes in the hungry chihuahua, “Drop the chalupa.”
-The phrase had a brief moment in popular culture.
+“Yeah,” chimes in the hungry chihuahua, “drop the chalupa.”
+The phrase was famous for a moment in popular culture.

 Why couldn’t I drop the story when I wanted to?
 Why was it so difficult?
 I realized that like the guy holding the chalupa, I didn’t want to let go of something I valued.
 The betrayal story served a purpose.
 It allowed me to see my ex-husband in a certain way, as a certain kind of person.

-On top of a bookcase in the room where I now meditate, there are a Buddha statue, a candle and matches, some rocks, and a chihuahua figurine.
+On top of a bookcase in the room where I meditate, there are a Buddha statue, votive candles and matches, some rocks, and a chihuahua figurine.
 The dog is the reminder I still sometimes need to let go of the who and the what and the words of a story and to just feel the emotion underneath.